 What does this mean?

 We have thought hard and long about what this means.
-A lot of things have gone into shaping our thoughts of what a great experience in the cloud is.
+A lot of things have gone into shaping our thoughts on what a great experience in the cloud is that you can be able to get the smart technology your business needs.
 The biggest factor by far has been clients themselves.

 We were quite confident in our processes at the time we met these guys, as we had quite a few implementations under our belt.

 We felt this was our Achilles heel in our entire process.
 Initially, we did not have a way to track and manage support.
 With any implementation, the initial month is always peppered with many support emails and phone calls.